From Barrier to Breakthrough: Transforming Accessibility Challenges into a Stanford-Level Narrative

 Outcome: Admission to Stanford University

 Georgia has always been willing to pursue her dreams and think big.
-But when we first met, she believed her best-case outcome was Duke — and that UIUC was the most likely scenario.
+But when we first met, she believed her best-case outcome was Duke — and that Berkeley or UIUC was the most likely scenario.
 She didn’t yet appreciate how exceptional her story was, or how her resilience could be viewed as an asset rather than simply mitigating a challenge.

 While her GPA sat below the median of admitted students, her application told a compelling story of authentic resilience, thoughtful leadership, and meaningful impact.